iredmail/docs/en_US/howto/pipe.incoming.email.for.certain.user.to.external.script.md

 # Pipe incoming email for certain user to external script

+[TOC]

-This tutorial explains how to pipe incoming email for certain user to external script.
+This tutorial explains how to pipe incoming email for certain user to an external script (it must be a file on your mail server, not a remote file accessible via ssh/http/ftp/...).

 ## Configure Postfix to use your external script as transport